music-encoding/guidelines/_guidelines-v4/16-midiguidelines/01-midi.scoredefppq.md

 version: "v4"
 ---

 To define the MIDI resolution of a score, the **@ppq** attribute may be used on the {% include link elem="scoreDef" %} element.
-This value can be used to interpret the values found in the **@dur.ges** attribute on elements in the {% include link att="att.duration.gestural" %} class.
+This value can be used to interpret the values found in the **@dur.ges** attribute on elements in the {% include link att="duration.gestural" %} class.

 {% include mei example="midiGuidelines/midiGuidelines-sample286.xml" valid="feasible" %}